mtriedl/data-analyst-interview/README.md

 To make sure that this test can run on any machine, we're using SQLite: <https://www.sqlite.org/index.html>

 We have provided an example Python notebook showing how to connect to, and how to query the database using SQL.
+Alternatively, the data is also provided in an Excel file.

-## Technical Options
+## Solution Methods

 ### Python